Last reviewed March 2022

 |1.1.7||The procedures encourage close working between agencies to facilitate early intervention in a supportive way to meet the needs of children and their families.|

 The manual complies with current legislation together with other government statutory guidance and expectations, and reflects accepted best practice.
-Further development is required with regards to Working Together to Safeguard Children 2018.
+These procedures have been drawn up from the government: Working Together to Safeguard Children 2018.

 Relationship of Policy, Procedures and Guidance